 - Adam Fisk, Director of IT Services

 New waves of technologies are crashing on our shores with increasing frequency.
-In this 60-minute virtual session and demo, the technology professionals at TSP Smart Spaces will show you how they use some of the most recent developments in 360 imaging, VR, and video gaming to revolutionize the design process, as well as the client experience.
+In this 60-minute virtual session and demo, the technology professionals at TSP Smart Spaces showed you how they use some of the most recent developments in 360 imaging, VR, and video gaming to revolutionize the design process, as well as the client experience.

 Low Cost 360° Capture of Real Spaces